semaphoreci/docs/docs/faq/migrating-from-github-actions-to-semaphore.md

 ### Using databases

-Both Github and Semaphore support starting a database via Docker container.
+Both Github Actions and Semaphore support starting a database via Docker container.
 Github Actions uses **service containers** while Semaphore incorporates **sem-service** in its toolbox.

 Examples from each platform are shown below: